ethereum/ethereum-org-website/README.md

 ### Fork the repo

-If you're not sure, here's how to [fork the repo](https://help.github.com/en/articles/fork-a-repo)
+If you are not sure, here is how to [fork the repo](https://help.github.com/en/articles/fork-a-repo)

 ### Set up your local environment (optional)

-If you're ready to contribute and create your PR, it will help to set up a local environment so you can see your changes.
+If you are ready to contribute and create your PR, it will help to set up a local environment so you can see your changes.

 1. [Set up your development environment](https://www.gatsbyjs.org/tutorial/part-zero/)